-We probably don't need to remind you that multivitamins can be a great way to help fill gaps in your diet and support different functions in the body.
-But for many, how those vitamins are absorbed and metabolized is a bit of a question mark.
+We probably don't need to remind you that focusing on vitamin intake—primarily through diet, with the support of a multivitamin—is a good idea.
+But for many, how those vitamins are absorbed and metabolized is a bit of a question mark.*

 As the name suggests, a water-soluble vitamin is one that dissolves in water—and as a result, is easily absorbed into the tissues of the body and metabolized more quickly than fat-soluble vitamins.